pmelchior/usrp-sciprog/README.md

 ### Lab visit schedule

 1. June 08, 2022 - Visit of the Starshade Lab or "How to discover an exo-earth?"
-2. June 22, 2022 - Visit of the Space Physics Lab tour on Wednesday from 12pm to 1pm
+2. June 22, 2022 - Visit of the Space Physics Lab on Wednesday from 12pm to 1pm

 ### Final presentation